 The balances owed to shareholders, directors and related parties are unsecured, interest free and repayable on demand

 19 Transactions with related parties

-All companies owned by the same shareholders of Gap Group Finance p.l.c. are considered to be group companies.
-Companies which have common directors and shareholders are considered to be related.
+The company is owned and jointly controlled by Gap Group p.l.c and its group of companies.
+Companies having the same shareholders and directors are considered by the directors to be related parties.